openhab/openhab-addons/bundles/org.openhab.binding.verisure/README.md

 This binding uses the rest API behind the Verisure My Pages: https://mypages.verisure.com/login.html.

-The binding supports several installation sites via the configuration parameter numberOfInstallations that defaults to 1.

 Be aware that Verisure don't approve if you update to often, I have gotten no complaints running with a 10 minutes update interval, but officially you should use 30 minutes.

 ## Supported Things